Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/02-super_sampling_rate_fir/DualSSR16_hw/README.md

 - cd pest1
 - ./embedded_exec.sh

-Each time you run `./newdir` a new ptest directory is created with a copy of the original files in it.
+Each time you run `./newdir`, the script creates a new ptest directory with a copy of the original files.
 You can edit the `xrt.ini` file to profile and trace various parameters.

 ## Support

-GitHub issues will be used for tracking requests and bugs.
-For questions, go to [support.xilinx.com](https://support.xilinx.com/).
+GitHub issues are used to track requests and bugs.
+For questions, go to [support.amd.com](https://adaptivesupport.amd.com/s/?language=en_US).

-<p class="sphinxhide" align="center"><sub>Copyright © 2020–2025 Advanced Micro Devices, Inc</sub><br></br></p>
+<p class="sphinxhide" align="center"><sub>Copyright © 2020–2026 Advanced Micro Devices, Inc</sub><br></br></p>

 <p class="sphinxhide" align="center"><sup><a href="https://www.amd.com/en/corporate/copyright">Terms and Conditions</a></sup></p>